 Let’s take a closer look at the floral arrangements I recreated.
 You’ll see how the faux blooms fared compared to the real ones.

 I’m in love with the Nantucket Hydrangea Arrangement.
 It’s a beautiful mix of white hydrangeas, thistle, and greens in a charming galvanized bucket.

 I recreated the look with fresh white hydrangea, variegated pittosporum, thistle, and white astilbe.

 In some of the photos, it is hard to tell which is faux.
 The artificial hydrangeas and pittosporum are incredibly realistic.

-French Market Floral Arrangement
+French Market Flower Arrangement

 I used fresh thistle, lavender, white lilac, white hydrangea, olive branches, yellow berry, and pittosporum to recreate the arrangement.

 For many of us, spring décor usually equates to lots of flowers.
 But the olive clippings and citrus accents of the Villa Cucina Hanging Basket make me think of the beautiful Italian countryside in springtime.